 EYEPOINT ALERT: Bragar Eagel & Squire, P.C. is Investigating EyePoint Pharmaceuticals, Inc. on Behalf of EyePoint Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against EyePoint Pharmaceuticals, Inc. (“EyePoint” or the “Company”) (NASDAQ: EYPT) on behalf of EyePoint stockholders.
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against EyePoint Pharmaceuticals, Inc. ("EyePoint" or the "Company") EYPT on behalf of EyePoint stockholders.
 Our investigation concerns whether EyePoint has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.